dividedmind/statistics-done-wrong/pseudoreplication.rst

 inject them into microarrays, then run all the cancerous samples through the processing machine on Tuesday and the healthy samples on Wednesday.

 You probably see where this is going.
+Taking additional samples doesn't genuinely replicate your experiment if you process them in the same batch.
 Experiments have demonstrated that microarray results vary strongly between processing batches -- sometimes the largest source of variation in the data is simply what day you processed the microarrays on.
-Calibrations may change, laboratory temperatures may affect the chemical reactions involved, and different bottles of chemical reagents might be used during processing.
+Between batches, calibrations may change, laboratory temperatures may affect the chemical reactions involved, and different bottles of chemical reagents might be used during processing.
 Worse, these issues do not affect the entire microarray in the same way -- correlations between pairs of genes on the same microarray can entirely reverse when processed in a different batch.\ :cite:p:`Leek:2010jq`

 These problems can be mitigated by careful experimental design.
 If two different biological groups are being tested, split each group evenly between batches so